tangkk/tangkk-mirex-ace/README.md

 # Pretrained models
 Please find all the bubs and neural network models needed to run the systems [here](http://tangkk.net/me/model/ace/).
 The 'bubs' are the pre-extracted audio features.
 The models are exactly those used to derive the thesis.

+# Evaluation
+"evaluateCP.m" and "evaluateCD.m" are two evaluation scripts.
+They rely on the [MusOOEvaluator](https://github.com/jpauwels/MusOOEvaluator) to generate comparison results.

 # Publications:
 Deng, J., Kwok, Y. K., Large Vocabulary Automatic Chord Estimation with an Even Chance Training Scheme, In Proceedings of the 18th International Society for Music Information Retrieval Conference, Suzhou, China, 2017 (ISMIR 2017)